 Jonathan E. Boulware

 Jonathan Boulware is the General Manager of the Gold Dust West Hotel and Casino in Carson City, Nevada.
 In 2012, he was selected by the Carson City Board of Supervisors to serve as the Chairman of the Carson City Convention and Visitors Bureau Board.
 Previously, Mr. Boulware worked for Station Casinos where he was the General Manager of the Wild Wild West Hotel and Casino and the Wildfire Casino in Las Vegas.
 Before joining Station Casinos, Mr. Boulware was employed by MGM MIRAGE for 15 years where he began his career in the Management Associate Program in 1990 after graduation from college.
 While at MGM MIRAGE he held several positions including Casino Dealer, Casino Floor Supervisor, Casino Host, Director of Hotel Services, Director of Hotel Operations and Vice President of Hotel and Food and Beverage Operations at Primm Valley Resorts, at that time, a wholly owned subsidiary of MGM MIRAGE.
 Mr. Boulware also served one term from 2004 to 2006 as the Chairman of the Nevada Hotel and Lodging Association (NHLA) and served as the National Director for the NHLA from 2007 to 2008.
 Mr. Boulware received his B.A. from Stanford University.
-Mr. Boulware was raised in Las Vegas, Nevada, and he currently resides in Sparks, Nevada with his wife of 18 years, Yvette Flores Boulware, and their 9 year-old daughter Elizabeth Rose.
+Mr. Boulware was raised in Las Vegas, Nevada, and he currently resides in Sparks, Nevada with his wife and their daughter.

 Elisa Cafferata is a fourth generation Nevadan with experience in the public, private and nonprofit sectors.
-She is currently the President and CEO of Nevada Advocates for Planned Parenthood Affiliates (NAPPA), where she handles education, policy and election work for the Planned Parenthood health centers in Nevada.
+She is currently the President and CEO of Nevada Advocates for Planned Parenthood Affiliates (NAPPA), where she handles education, policy, and election work for the Planned Parenthood health centers in Nevada.
 NAPPA is a founding member of the Nevada Coalition for Women’s Equity whose mission is to pass legislation to end the wage gap and address economic issues for women and families in Nevada.
 Ms. Cafferata co-founded the Nevada Teen Health and Safety Coalition to bring together over 100 community organizations and individuals to fight for policies to protect teen health at the local and state level.
 She was the second member to join the Reno Collective, presented at IgniteReno #1) and WordCamp2012, and is a House of Genius, Hack4Reno, and Startup Weekend alum.
 Ms Cafferata was recently appointed to the Nevada Commission for Women as the Chair.

 Edgar Carranza is a shareholder with Backus, Carranza & Burden and has been a member since its inception in 1997.
 Mr. Carranza is an AV rated attorney representing individuals, domestic corporations and foreign corporations in a variety of different areas including Commercial Litigation, Employment Law, Professional Liability Defense.
 Mr. Carranza is admitted to practice before all Nevada state courts, the United States District Court for the District of Nevada, the United States Court of Appeal for the Ninth Circuit and the United States Supreme Court.
 He graduated from the University of Texas at Austin and the Arizona State University, Sandra Day O’Connor College of Law.
 Mr. Carranza is an active member of several legal organizations.
 These include the American Bar Association, the Nevada State Bar Association and the Clark County Bar Association.
 He is also a member of the prestigious International Association of Defense Counsel and Defense Research Institute (DRI), where he is active in the Employment Law and Product Liability/Food Liability section.
 He is a Founding Member of the Latino Bar Association for Southern Nevada, having previously sat on the executive board and served as Vice President of Finance.
 He is also a member of the Hispanic National Bar Association.
 Philanthropically, Mr. Carranza is involved as a mentor with the award winning Huellas Mentoring Program through the UNLV Boyd School of Law.
 He serves on the Executive Board for the “1,000 Books Before Kindergarten” a non-profit foundation devoted to improving the literacy skills of toddlers and young children.
 He also volunteers and supports many community organizations including the Nevada Partnership for Homeless Youth.